 - 6.6.1 The Department is vested with the responsibility for the control, care, maintenance and security of all State property regardless of its value. - 6.6.2 For non-capital equipment items that have serial numbers, the property officer shall maintain a spreadsheet separate from the equipment records listing the non-capital equipment items and the related serial numbers.
 This information is required when reporting property that is stolen or missing.
-There are no other record keeping requirements for non-capital equipment. - 6.6.3 Physical inventories of non-capital equipment are not required. - 6.6.4 Non-capital equipment items shall be marked with the words "Property of the State of Maryland". - 6.6.4.1 Identification numbers are not required. - 6.6.4.2 The marking shall be conspicuously located on the top or side of an item so that it can be readily seen. - 6.6.4.3 A permanent type label that cannot be removed without damage to the item may be used as well as engraving or indelible marking.
+There are no other record keeping requirements for non-capital equipment.

+- 6.6.3 The Director of Property Management must be notified whenever modular furniture is moved to another location. - 6.6.4 Physical inventories of non-capital equipment are not required. - 6.6.5 Non-capital equipment items shall be marked with the words "Property of the State of Maryland". - 6.6.5.1 Identification numbers are not required. - 6.6.5.2 The marking shall be conspicuously located on the top or side of an item so that it can be readily seen. - 6.6.5.3 A permanent type label that cannot be removed without damage to the item may be used as well as engraving or indelible marking.